OS2iot/OS2iot-docs/source/internal-interface-design/internal-interface-design.rst

 JWT Expiration
 ~~~~~~~~~~~~~~

 The JWT is by default set to expire after nine hours. upon which it is invalid.
-To aquire a new one,
+To acquire a new one,
 a new login must be performed as described above.

 Using Swagger with authorization